microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 We can see one artefact.

-If we look at it we see a `complete` folder containing the scripts to create the entire database while the file `delta.kql` contains the delta between our original script and the database.
+If we look at it, we see a `complete` folder containing the scripts to create the entire database while the file `delta.kql` contains the delta between our original script and the database.

 ![Artefact](reverse-engineer-artefact.png)